-- Chop the rhubarb into ½ inch pieces.
+- Chop the rhubarb into ½-inch pieces.
 Chop the strawberries.
 Peel the ginger, then mince or grate 1 tablespoon.
-In a large bowl, mix together rhubarb, strawberries, ginger, 2 tablespoons all-purpose flour, and a pinch of kosher salt.
+In a large bowl, mix together rhubarb, strawberries, ginger, 2 tablespoons all-purpose flour, and 1 pinch of kosher salt.
 Stir in 1 tablespoon balsamic vinegar and ½ cup honey.

 - Divide the fruit mixture into 8 half-pint wide-mouth canning jars or ramekins.
 Spread the crumble over each jar, pressing down on the crumbs to ensure they do not rise above the mouth of the jar.

 - Bake 35 minutes until tops are brown.
 Cool for 10 minutes before serving.
 Serve with vanilla ice cream or sweetened whipped cream.